Irish mobile firm Ding opens New Jersey office

 David Shackleton (right), Ding chief executive, pictured with the US team in the iconic Bell Labs building.

-Irish mobile payments firm Ding has opened a new office in New Jersey in the Unites States.
+Irish mobile payments firm Ding has opened a new office in New Jersey in the United States.

 Ding chairman and founder Mark Roden is a former EY Entrepreneur of the Year winner, and previously teamed up with businessman Denis O’Brien to set up Esat Telecom in the early 1990s.